XsLangley/CoCoS-AAAI2022/README.md

 CoCoS is an GNN enhancement techniques, which will be applied to a pretrained GNN model.
 Let's take GCN on Cora as an example, steps and commands are as follows:
 1. Pre-train GCN on Cora: `python --dataset cora --model GCN`.
-2. Enhance GCN with CoCoS: `python --dataset cora --model GCNCoCoS`.
+2. Enhance GCN with CoCoS: `python --dataset cora --model GCNCoCoS --lr 0.05`.

 Step 1 will will create a folder `GCNCoCoS_ori` under `./exp/` to store all experimental results, including hyperparameters, accuracies and model parameters.